{user_name}

 Shipping - Custom Transport Case

-A transport box specially designed for the functional model ensures quick setup and teardown and provides optimal protection during transport of the valuable trade show object.
+A transport box specially designed for the functional model ensures quick assembly and disassembly and provides optimal protection during transport of the valuable trade show object.

 Project Radar Demonstrator Custom Transport Case Shipped OpenProject Radar Demonstrator Custom Transport Case

-Project Radar Demonstrator Custom Transport Case Corner ProtectionProject Radar Demonstrator Custom Transport Case Shipped Quick Release
+Project Radar Demonstrator Custom Transport Case Edge ProtectionProject Radar Demonstrator Custom Transport Case Shipped Quick Release

 Behind the Scenes

 Behind the scenes, work was carried out with passion and creativity.
-The development and construction of the functional model were a perfect combination of software, electronics and hardware.
+The development and construction of the functional model were a perfect combination of software, electronics, and hardware.
 From precise CAD design through manufacturing by CNC and 3D printing to programming in C++, I was able to contribute everything that makes my engineer's heart beat faster.
-Especially the programming of the LED effects left a lot of room for creativity and made the project a real highlight.
+Especially the programming of the LED effects left plenty of room for creativity and made the project a real highlight.

-Already during manufacturing and especially after completion, the functional model provided an excellent opportunity to fully pursue my passion for photography and videography.
+Already during manufacturing and especially after completion, the functional model offered an excellent opportunity to fully indulge my passion for photography and videography.
 The individual steps of the production process as well as the impressive lighting effects made the project a fascinating subject for the camera.

 Project Radar Demonstrator Camera Video Editing